Settings

 Hit this issue optimizing LLM request times.
 Ending up lowering image resolution.
 Lost some accuracy but could bear that.

-• psadri a month ago
+• psadri 3 months ago

 I wonder if these stay in the prefix cache?